chrisbudro/weather/README.md

 I'm using forecast.io to get current and daily weather forecasts and Google Places autocomplete to populate location search results

-if you try to run the app you will need to add an APIKeys plist and add both services with the following keys:
+if you try to run the app you will need to add an APIKeys plist and add api keys for both services with the following keys:

 "forecast"
 "places"